Reviews You Can Rely On

 Power

-Our metric for measuring power takes into account the acceleration, top speeds, and overall power output of both the throttle and pedal assist modes.
-A motor with good power is beneficial for traveling through congested traffic or uphill terrain.
-To test the power of our motors, we measure the time it takes to achieve top speed from a complete stop and uphill speed.
-We also give additional points for smooth acceleration, as overly aggressive acceleration can be uncomfortable.
-Additionally, having various levels of pedal assist enables riders to modify their speed based on their level of exertion.
+Our evaluation of power considers the acceleration, top speeds, and overall power output of both throttle and pedal assist modes.
+A powerful motor is advantageous for navigating through crowded traffic or uphill terrain.
+To measure the power of our motors, we measure the time it takes to reach top speed from a complete stop and uphill speed.
+We also reward smooth acceleration, as overly aggressive acceleration can be uncomfortable.
+Moreover, having multiple levels of pedal assist allows riders to adjust their speed based on their level of exertion.

-The Ride1Up Revv 1 stands out in this metric for its incredible power.
+The Ride1Up Revv 1 FS stands out in this metric for its incredible power.
 In off-road mode, the motor can generate 1468 watts at peak output.
 That gives it the ability to climb incredibly steep grades or, as we found in our test, propel us to 46 mph on flat ground!
 In our uphill testing, the Revv 1 reached 21.2 mph under throttle power, and its power delivery was incredibly smooth.
-When we look at motor specs, most of the bikes in this class offer motors listed as 700-750 watts of power, but many can peak at much higher numbers, none quite as high as the Revv 1.
+When we look at motor specs, most of the bikes in this class offer motors with nominal power of 750-1000 watts, but many can peak at much higher numbers

 The Super73 wasn't the most powerful of the group but still lots of fun to ride off-road.